Operational BGP Communities can be used to control various functions of the route server. With these communities, you can:

-BGP announcements tagged with the following communities are only re-distributed to peers of DE-CIX DUS and MUC, but not to e1.muc2 and AS65550 (4 Byte ASN):
+BGP announcements tagged with the following communities are only re-distributed to peers of DE-CIX DUS and MUC, but not to e1.muc1 and AS65550 (4 Byte ASN):

 You can use BGP communities to prepend your own ASN up to three times.
-This can be done to all other peers or selective to only certain peers.
+This can be done to all other peers or selectively to only certain peers.

-- Setting BGP Community GRACEFUL_SHUTDOWN (65535:0) on all you advertised prefixes.
+Setting BGP Community GRACEFUL_SHUTDOWN (65535:0) on all of your advertised prefixes.
 The route server will set BGP local preference to 0 for these prefixes.

-- You should also apply GRACEFUL_SHUTDOWN on the inbound policy of you eBGP session.
+You should also apply GRACEFUL_SHUTDOWN to the inbound policy of your eBGP session.